claymurphy5/docs/site/en/community/contribute/docs.md

 <a href="https&#58;//github.com/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_classification.ipynb">https&#58;//github.com/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_classification.ipynb</a><br/>
 can be loaded into Google Colab at this URL:
 <a href="https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_classification.ipynb">https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_classification.ipynb</a>

+As with GitHub, you will need to [fork the tensorflow/docs](#fork_the_tensorflowdocs_repo) and load your username-specific docs URL to commit changes.

 There is an
 <a href="https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo" class="external">Open in Colab</a>